Page

 |

-the air, and that steam condenses on the camera.
+air, and that steam condenses on the camera.
+It's

-It's an easy problem to solve -- I photograph Keira
+an easy problem to solve -- I photograph Keira through the

-through the glass wall of the steam room, leaving her in
+glass wall of the steam room, leaving her in there with

-tapering to her waist, with her excellent muscle
+to her waist, with her excellent muscle definition, and

-definition, and with her wide stance, Keira looks
+with her wide stance, Keira looks powerful to me.

 This setup does have its challenges:

-closed.
-That, and when the hot water is
+That, and when the hot water is running, means that

-running, means that the model can't really hear me
+the model can't really hear me & vice versa.

 things happen when the model presses herself up against